 Also, when your business grows, that data you accumulate – information on your customers, clients, and contacts, including financial details – will become more and more valuable.
 You might then think twice about sharing your computer with the rest of your family.

 For that reason, and flexibility you’ll have in deciding when and where you can work, you might consider buying a separate laptop.
-There was a time when doing so was much more expensive than buying a desktop computer, but in recent years the prices have almost leveled off.
+There was a time when doing so was much more expensive than buying a desktop computer, but in recent years the prices have almost levelled off.

 Imagine keeping a printer, scanner, photocopier, and fax machine in one home office – you’d have no room to do any work!
 This is where multifunction printers come in as they enable you to have full functionality in one device and act as real Specsavers.